venoajie/my-ai-assistant/docs/rag_workflow.md

 The AI Assistant's Retrieval-Augmented Generation (RAG) pipeline is its most powerful feature for working with large, complex projects.
 It transforms the assistant from a tool that knows about a few files into an expert that is aware of your entire codebase.

+This guide explains the recommended **client-server workflow**, which allows a single powerful machine to manage the knowledge base while the rest of the team uses lightweight clients.

 ## The Problem RAG Solves

 Manually attaching files with the `-f` flag is great for targeted tasks, but it doesn't scale.
 If you want to ask a broad question like, "How does our authentication system work?" you would need to find and attach every relevant file.